The Company

 Tang became a Co-Founder of New Camerata Opera in 2016.
 Ms. Tang serves the company as a performer and a librarian.
 Her librarian duties include maintaining an accurate performance history including the repertoire, performers and venues along with all other details.
 She also organizes the sheet music in NCO’s library.
 She is a Co-Chair of the Camerata Piccola division and has found joy in connecting with very young audiences.
 Ms. Tang was given the title Outreach Coordinator in 2018 for Camerata Piccola, the branch of the company dedicated to bringing children’s operas to the five boroughs.
 Ms. Tang had brought the production of Peter Rabbit into the Brooklyn Public Libraries; Ryder and Dyker branches.
 She also coordinated performances that took place at the Union Church of Bay Ridge.
 In addition, Ms. Tang has supported the company in many other areas, such as prop creation, set building and wardrobe in both children’s operas and main stage productions.

-New Camerata Opera is deeply grateful for the work of its Founding Members who are no longer with the organization:
+New Camerata Opera is deeply grateful for the work of its Founding Members:

 Erik Bagger